-What you must pay Services that are covered for you when you get these services In-Network Global emergency and travel assistance \$0 copay Assist America, INC. (AAI) No prior authorization required.
+NAM ( What you must pay when you get these Services that are covered for you services In-Network Global emergency and travel assistance \$0 copay Assist America, INC. (AAI) No prior authorization required.
 The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Global emergency and travel assistance when you become ill or injured while you are traveling more than 100 miles from your permanent residence or in a foreign country.
 Call Assist America 24 hours a day, 7 days a week at 800-872-1414 (inside the United States) or 1-609-986-1234 (outside the United States).
 See Section 3.1 for exclusions.
 This Program offers the following services: Hospital Admission Assistance Assistance in either providing funds to help you with admission into a foreign (non-U.S.) medical facility and/or validate your medical insurance with the foreign facility.
 You must repay all funds provided for hospital admittance within 45 days of the date advanced.
 Emergency Medical Evacuation When an adequate medical facility is not available in your proximity, Assist America will arrange and pay for transportation to the nearest medical facility capable of providing the required care.
 Medical Repatriation When Assist America's consulting physician and your attending physician determines that transportation is medically necessary, Assist America will arrange and pay for transportation under medical supervision to your home or to a medical or rehabilitation facility near your home once you are medically cleared for travel.
 Medical Consultation, Evaluation and Referrals Assist America is available 24 hours a day, 7 days a week, with multilingual personnel for medical consultation, evaluation and referral to Western-trained physicians.

-What you must pay Services that are covered for you when you get these services In-Network Global emergency and travel assistance (continued) SCIVICCS III-INCLWOIK Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information to your family members.
+What you must pay when you get these Services that are covered for you services In-Network Global emergency and travel assistance (continued) Medical Monitoring Medical personnel will monitor your condition and will stay in regular communication with the attending physician and/or hospital and relay necessary and legally permissible information to your family members.
 Note: All arrangements must be made through Assist America.
 To find out more about these services, as well as other services you may have access to, please contact Assist America at the phone number listed above.
 This service is only available during the first 90 consecutive days that you are away from your permanent residence.
-Health and wellness education programs \$0 annual program fee No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum to enroll into a Silver&Fit fitness facility. out-of-pocket amount. \$0 annual fee for two kits The Silver&Fit® Healthy Aging and Exercise Program This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
-As a Silver&Fit member, you have the following choices available at no cost to you: • A fitness center membership: You can go to a Silver&Fit fitness center, YMCA or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
-You can get up to 2 kits each benefit year.
-As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); virtual streaming exercise videos, a quarterly newsletter; web tools; and the ASHConnectTM mobile app.
+Health and wellness education programs No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 annual program fee to enroll into a Silver&Fit fitness facility. \$0 annual fee for one kit The Silver&Fit® Healthy Aging and Exercise Program through Silver&Fit As a Silver&Fit member, you have the following options available at no cost to you: Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos.
+8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes ®.